niels-demeyer/wikipedia-scraper/README.md

 ---

 ##  Overview
-This repository uses [this API](https://country-leaders.onrender.com/docs) to fetch some data about leaders of different countries.
-After that it uses beautifulsoup to fetch the first paragraph of said leaders wikipedia page.
+This repository leverages the [this API](https://country-leaders.onrender.com/docs) to retrieve information about various country leaders.
+Subsequently, it employs BeautifulSoup to extract the first paragraph from each leader's Wikipedia page.

 ---